-Honours/fourth year engineering/postgraduate Diploma
+Honours/fourth-year engineering/Postgraduate Diploma

-Students are expected to submit the results at the end of each semester.
+- Students are expected to submit the results at the end of each semester.

-Masters' and doctoral students
+Master's and doctoral students

 - Students are required to submit mid-year progress reports, which are to be signed off by the supervisor.
-At the end of the academic year, students must submit an annual progress report (APR). - An official template for the APR will be provided.
-The purpose is to ensure that the stated objectives are met within the stipulated timeframes.
+At the end of the academic year, students must submit an annual progress report (APR); and - An official template for the APR will be provided to ensure that the stated objectives are met within the stipulated timeframes.